Russell Sage College: History

+In April 2025, it was announced that Russell Sage College would merge with Albany College of Pharmacy and Health Sciences in a gradual process that is planned to be completed by Fall 2027.

 Campus

 The self-contained 10 acre campus is located in the historic district of Troy, New York with 19th-century brownstone residences, Victorian gates, formal courtyards and walled gardens.
 This campus is on two blocks and is a safe campus with no recent reported crime in the area.
-There is a bowling lane, numerous antique and jewelry stores, a public library nearby, and several independent coffee shops in the area.
-There is easy access to public transportation for students to get around.

-The campus was home to the New York State Theatre Institute (NYSTI), which utilized the Schacht Fine Arts Center.
-Due to a lack of state funding, NYSTI shut down at the end of 2010, and the college has filled its role with the new Theatre Institute at Sage.
+Nearby are a bowling lane, numerous antique and jewelry stores, a public library, and several independent coffee shops.
+There is easy access to public transportation for students.
+The campus had been the home to the New York State Theatre Institute (NYSTI), which utilized the Schacht Fine Arts Center, but due to a lack of funding, NYSTI shut down at the end of 2010.
+The college filled the void with the Theatre Institute at Sage which has continued since then.